Applying to Materials Engineering Graduate Program

 The following list is an outline of important dates and documents required:

-- Deadline—December 15 for full consideration completed application packages should be received by the deadline.
-Generally, no spring or summer admission.
+- Deadline: Oct 15 for Spring Semester; Dec 15 for Fall Semester for full consideration completed application packages should be received by the deadline.
+Generally, spring or summer admission is rare and students need to have secured funding of faculty to be admitted.

-- English Proficiency—all English proficiency exams must be completed within two years of application.
-Here are the minimum requirements: Writing 18, speaking 18, Listening 14, Reading 19, and a total score of 77, IELTS—overall band score of 6.5.
-The School of Materials Engineering requires the speaking score on TOEFL to be at least 24 and 7 on IELTS.
+- English Proficiency — All English proficiency exams must be completed within two years of application.
+Here are the minimum requirements: Writing 18, speaking 18, Listening 14, Reading 19, and a total score of 80, IELTS—overall band score of 6.5.
+The School of Materials Engineering requires the speaking score on TOEFL to be at least 21 and 6 on IELTS for Ph.D. applicants.

-- Statement of Purpose—let us get to know you and your related experience in your SOP.
+- Statement of Purpose — Let us get to know you and your related experience in your SOP.
+We recommend you emphasize your research experience and skills.

-- Resume—upload a resume that includes a list of publications or posters you have presented and where.
-Please list all work and academic experience.
-Please include leadership or other experiences that distinguish you.
+- Resume — Upload a resume that includes a list of publications or posters you have presented and where.
+Please list all work and academic experience, including leadership or other experiences that distinguish you.

-- Diversity Essay—all domestic students must complete the diversity essay.
+- Diversity Essay — All domestic students must complete the diversity essay.
 This is a requirement to be nominated for fellowships.
+Diversity Essay is optional for international students.

 Helpful Hints when checking online application